iasjkk/Machine-Learning-from-Scratch/README.md

 # Machine-Learning-from-Scratch

-Machine learning algorithms are implemented from scratch in python3.x
+The machine learning algorithms are are implemeted from scratch.
+The implementation is having three sections:
+  - Supervised Learning
+  - Unsupervised Learning
+  - Deep Learning